webit-de/generator-kickstart/docs/grunt-customization.md

 ### grunt doc
 Creates JavaScript documentation in ```documentation/```.

+## grunt -q / grunt -quite
+Use grunt with less notifications.
+Each notification is replaced by '.'.
+Only when an error occurs, all notifications are printed at your bash.

 ## Customization of your grunt tasks

 For each customizable task there is a ```.*rc```-file that you can use to make these tasks fit your needs.